Penta Faculty

 Tim Cressey

-I have been actively involved in HIV clinical research studies for over 18 years, primarily focused on mother and child health.
-Since completing my PhD in pharmacology at Newcastle University in the UK in 2001, I have been working as a researcher within the French National Research Institute for Development (IRD) research unit ‘Program for HIV Prevention and Treatment (PHPT)’ based at the Faculty of Associated Medical Sciences, Chiang Mai University, Thailand.
+I have been actively involved in HIV clinical research studies for over 20 years, primarily focused on mother and child health.
+Since completing my PhD in pharmacology at Newcastle University in the UK in 2001, I have been working as a researcher at the PHPT-Clinical Trial Unit based at the Faculty of Associated Medical Sciences, Chiang Mai University, Thailand.
 I have performed multiple clinical pharmacokinetic studies in adults, adolescents, children, pregnant women and newborns.
 I’m also an active member of the Paediatric European Network for Treatment of AIDS (PENTA) and the NIH-funded International Pediatric Maternal Adolescent AIDS Clinical Trials (IMPAACT) network.
 I’m currently a Member of the World Health Organization convened Pediatric Optimization Working Groups on Antiretrovirals and Viral Hepatitis (PWGH).

 Tim Niehues